marypiper/bcbio_single_cell_workflow/lessons/01_bcbio_run.md

 2. Acquire data from sequencing core:

-	- **Bauer sequencing core:** uses Basespace and to download the sequencing files using [BaseMount](https://help.basespace.illumina.com/articles/descriptive/introduction-to-basemount/)
+	- **Bauer sequencing core:** uses Basespace.
+To download the sequencing files use [BaseMount](https://help.basespace.illumina.com/articles/descriptive/introduction-to-basemount/)

 		- The BaseSpaceRunDownloader tool previously used and shown below is deprecated: